bsouthga/carscrape/README.md

 ```
 Usage for ./scrape...

+Edmunds.com api scraping script...

 EXAMPLE

-    ./scrape -v vehicles.csv -l locations.csv -o out.csv
+  ./scrape -v vehicles.csv -l locations.csv -c credentials.json -o out.csv

 OPTIONS

   -v : csv file of vehicles to scrape, must contain 'Make' and 'Model' columns
         additionally, vehicle make and model must appear on lookup on edmunds.com

   -l : csv file of locations to scrape, must contain 'ZIP'

+  -c : json file of credentials for api access, should be of the form...
+        {
+          \"client_id\": \"ENTER YOUR SECRET ID\",
+          \"client_secret\": \"ENTER YOUR SECRET KEY\"
+        }

   -o : (optional) filename of output csv, if omitted, data will be output
        to file named 'results_(unix timestamp).csv'

   -h : show this message
 ```